 Products from Amazon.com

 - Your sewing machine and basic sewing supplies.
 The great news is you don’t need a serger!
-You can sew leotards on just an ordinary machine.
+You can learn how to sew a leotard on just an ordinary machine.
 (Read sewing Spandex and Lycra and with a regular machine)

 - A leotard pattern.
 You can make your own by tracing around a leotard you already have, or purchase one of my quality premium leotard patterns.
 Here are some of my bestsellers.
 I’ve used leotard pattern #4 for this tutorial

 How to Make a Leotard – Cutting Lycra and Spandex

 Start by cutting out your pattern and fabric.
 When cutting leotard fabrics, be careful that your pins don’t leave marks.
 Test a scrap of fabric and if the pins leave a mark, then use pattern weights or a simple tin from your pantry to hold the pattern down.